message/iata/JM.md

 5. Passengers must have a negative COVID-19 test taken at most 3 days before departure from the first embarkation point.
 Tests accepted are: antigen, NAAT, PCR and RNA.
 - This does not apply to passengers younger than 12 years.
 6. Passengers and airline crew are subject to medical screening upon arrival.
-7. Passengers are subject to quarantine for up to 14 days.
+7. Passengers could be subject to quarantine for up to 14 days.
 8. Airline crew are subject to quarantine until their next flight.
 9. Passengers traveling on business are subject to a COVID-19 RT-PCR test upon arrival at their own expense.